Skip to main content

 • If the case is waitlisted, ask how priority works, what events can move the case faster, and whether a hospital or rehab discharge packet should be sent to ADSD.

-• While waiting, use Nevada Care Connection, the Nevada Lifespan Respite Care Coalition, or the VA Caregiver Support Program if the senior is a veteran.
+• While waiting, use Nevada Care Connection, respite help, adult day programs, and VA caregiver support if the senior is a veteran.

 Plan B if Nevada does not approve a paid family caregiver right away